nfuchs-DSC/Obsidian-for-Researchers/hands-on-exercises/03_Create_your_Daily_Workflow.md

 # Your Daily Workflow
+(Duration approx. 15min)

 *The "Daily Note" is your hub where everything that happens in your day will be in one place and connected to your whole knowledge base.
 Here you can take notes, add new To-Dos, and automatically display To-Dos that you want or need to complete today.
 There are many ways to design the Daily Note.
 For guidance, I have created a minimalist template that primarily organizes To-Dos and can interconnect your knowledge.
 With a bit of programming experience or patience, you can customize the template to your liking.*

-*You can access the Daily note either by clicking on the calendar button in the left taskbar, or you can set it up in the settings so that the Daily note automatically opens when you open your Obsidian vault.*
+*You can access the Daily Note either by clicking on the calendar button in the left taskbar, or you can set it up in the settings so that the Daily Note automatically opens when you open your Obsidian vault.*

 *For our daily workflow, we need to add a few functions to our Obsidian Vault.
-We do this with plugins created by the Obsidian Community: The so-called community plugins*
+We do this with plugins created by the Obsidian Community: The so-called community plugins.*

 ## Communitiy Plugin
 *Community plugins in Obsidian are user-created extensions that enhance the functionality of the app beyond its core features.
 These plugins are developed by members of the Obsidian community, allowing users to customize and expand their note-taking experience to suit individual needs and workflows.*